Implementation is done through OS agent running on each Oracle Solaris host (LDOM/CDOM/Global Zone/Zone).

 Installation summary

-- Assure your network allows TCP connection initiated from OS agents to XorMOn NG server on port 8162
+- Assure your network allows TCP connection initiated from OS agents to XorMon server on port 8162

 - Install the OS agent on all LDOMs, CDOMs and Global Zones